 The same tools that wouldn’t be used by Democrats when they were in the minority (specifically by Reid and a few other Senators) are being used at every turn.
 Even Presidential candidates who are standing up for the Constitution are being railroaded by their own party “leadership”, while a number of impeachable offenses have occurred and been uncovered since last November with no consequences.

-Over a year later, things have most certainly not changed - in fact, you can say that they have gotten worse.
+Almost two years later, things have most certainly not changed - in fact, you can say that they have gotten worse.
 We have learned that many more of those Democrats that would make it all better were either liars or inept.
-We saw a party that turned its back on the winner of the Connecticut Democratic Primary for Senate for one of “its own” - a man who has only proven to be a power hungry egomaniacal liar and is now supporting a republican (McCain) in the New Hampshire primary as opposed to a Democrat.
-This is not nearly the first time that Lieberman has done this, yet he is welcomed with open arms by Senate Democrats over a progressive candidate that their own party’s voters wanted to represent their state.
+We saw a party that turned its back on the winner of the Connecticut Democratic Primary for Senate for one of “its own” - a man who has only proven to be a power hungry egomaniacal liar and is actively supporting a republican (McCain) and will hopefully be kicked out of the Democratic caucus, and stripped of his seniority - yet that isn’t even a definite and it has gotten to this point without any semblance of major pushback.
+This is not nearly the first time that Lieberman has done this, yet he was welcomed with open arms by Senate Democrats over a progressive candidate that their own party’s voters wanted to represent their state.

 How different will 2008 be?
 Or 2010 and 2012, for that matter.
 Will there be enough progress on global warming or healthcare or our education system or energy independence or our deteriorating infrastructure?
 Will we be any closer to withdrawing from Iraq?
 Will we be bogged down elsewhere, or still debating which Middle Eastern country we need to attack rightfuckingnow?
 Will the US dollar continue to be as weak, will the job market be any better and will the economy be any better?
 Will the US Justice Department be cleansed of its partisan ideology?
 Will our election system still be the laughingstock of the civilized world?